-where $z \in \R$ and $p_{il}$ is the probability of the $l$-th bin for the $i$-th ensemble member, $i = 1, \dots, n$, $l = 1, \dots, N$.
+where $z \in \R$ and $p_{i\ell}$ is the probability of the $\ell$-th bin for the $i$-th ensemble member, $i = 1, \dots, n$, $\ell = 1, \dots, N$.
 An exemplary application of the LP for an approach akin to HEN forecasts in a stacked NN can be found in \cite{Clare2021}.
 By contrast to the LP, the VI approach exhibits a particular advantage for HEN forecasts in that it results in a finer binning than the individual HEN models.
-To illustrate this effect, we note that the quantile function of the HEN forecast is a piecewise linear function with edges depending on the accumulated bin probabilities, that is, $p^{*}_l := \sum_{m = 1}^{l} p_m$, $l = 1, \dots, N$.
+To illustrate this effect, we note that the quantile function is a piecewise linear function with edges depending on the accumulated bin probabilities, that is, $p^{*}_\ell := \sum_{m = 1}^{\ell} p_m$, $\ell = 1, \dots, N$.
 In mathematical terms, the quantile function is given for $p \in \left[ 0 , 1 \right]$ by

 Therefore, the resulting VI quantile function is a piecewise linear function with one edge for each accumulated probability of the individual forecasts.
-As the forecast probabilities differ for each member of the deep ensemble, the associated quantile functions are subject to a different binning.
+As the forecast probabilities differ for each member of the DE, the associated quantile functions are subject to a different binning.
 Since the set of edges of the aggregated VI forecast is given by the union of all individual edges, this leads to a smoothed final forecast distribution with a finer binning than the individual model runs that differs for every forecast case, and eliminates the potential downside of too coarse fixed bin edges.
 Figure \ref{fig:hen_aggregation} illustrates the effects of the LP and \Vo\ for two exemplary HEN forecasts, where the binning of the \Vo\ forecast distribution is finer than that of the individual forecasts and of the LP.